ibm-cloud-docs/databases-for-enterprisedb/reference-monitoring.md

 ### Used CPU for an instance
 {: #ibm_databases-for-enterprisedb_cpu_used_percent}

 How much CPU is used as a percentage of total CPU available.
-Only for deployments that have dedicated CPU.

 | Metadata | Description |
 |----------|-------------|